notwaldorf/literally/README.md

-# literally

-Yup.
-It's literally another slides making thingie.
+# literally another slides making thingie

 But using web components.
 Because web components are cool.

 ## Step 1: get them dependencies
 The first thing you need to do is get the elements that make `literally` from `bower`: